pcarbo/kyoto/README.md

-F34 cohorts using: (1) a linear regression model that includes the "polygenic effect" (with a covariance matrix that is intended to capture population structure); (2) a linear regression model that does not include the polygenic effect.
+F34 cohorts using: (1) a linear regression model that includes the "polygenic effect" (with a covariance matrix that is intended to capture population structure); (2) a linear regression model that does not include the polygenic effect (the "basic linear regression").

 We start by assessing support for SNPs that explain variance in a behavioural trait.
 The trait is freezing after exposure to tones